 Planned Giving at St. Alban's

 From the beginning, the members of St. Alban's have been known for their abundant generosity and careful planning.
 The founders of our church gave sacrificially, but also took great care to ensure the legacy of this parish would last.
 Towards that end, they set up three ways St. Alban's members could give financial gifts to ensure the future of our parish.
 They are the Memorial Fund, the Organ Fund, and the Endowment Fund.
 Each fund is described below.
-If you would like to discuss giving to these funds, please contact the Rector, the Rev. Aaron M. G. Zimmerman, or Lori Youngblood, Business Manager, at the church office.
-You may also click the button below for our secure online giving portal.
+If you would like to discuss giving to these funds, please contact the Rector, the Rev. Aaron M. G. Zimmerman, or Nancy Bennett, Business Manager, at the church office.
+You may also click the blue button below in the bottom right corner of your screen for our secure online giving portal.
 Then click "Give to" for a list of funds and select the one you want.

 The Memorial Fund

 The Memorial Fund is intended to enable St. Alban's to purchase items for its ongoing ministry and worship that fall outside normal operating funds.
 In practice, the Memorial Fund allows St. Alban's to procure vessels, vestments, and other items used at the altar when Celebrating Holy Eucharist.
-In addition, the Memorial Fund has allowed the parish to make improvements to our campus, like the recent installation of lighting in front of the church.
+In addition, the Memorial Fund has allowed the parish to make improvements to our campus.
 Gifts to the Memorial Fund are often given in memory of a departed loved one or in thanksgiving for the service of a member of St. Alban's.

 The Organ Fund

-As its name implies, gifts given to the Organ Fund ensure that our magnificent organ will continue to fill our nave with magnificent music for generations to come.
-This fund has allowed the Parish to make significant improvements to the Organ in 2013 and 2014, including the cleaning, reparing, and replacing of many of the pipes, as well as refurbishing the organ chamber.
-The next major project is re-leathering of the organ, which is slated to take place at some point over the next two to three years.
+As its name implies, gifts given to the Organ Fund ensure that we will continue to fill our nave with magnificent music for generations to come.
+This fund allowed the Parish to make significant improvements to the Organ in 2013 and 2014, including the cleaning, reparing, and replacing of many of the pipes, as well as refurbishing the organ chamber.
+Funds may also be used towards a new organ.

 The Endowment Fund